×

 Managing Director, Netherlands

-Ana Maria is founder of Community Insights Group.
-Her expertise lies in working out how energy, extractives and infrastructure projects can avoid harm and provide equitable benefits to local communities while respecting human rights.
+Ana Maria is the founder of Community Insights Group.
+Her expertise lies in working out how energy, extractives and infrastructure projects can avoid harm and provide positive benefits to local communities, while respecting human rights.

-Ana Maria is driven by helping social performance professionals raise the bar in standards of practice and improve their influence within organisations.
-She works as a practitioner, executive coach and educator.
-Ana Maria has led the development of a competency framework for social practitioners on behalf of the Social Practice Forum, and CIG’s competency development assessment tool, SPGrow360.
-She is a Visiting Professor at the Faculty of Engineering, University of Strathclyde.
-She established SIAhub (an online platform for the social impact assessment community of practice) and co-author of the International Association for Impact Assessment’s Guidance (IAIA) for Social Impact Assessment.
-She is also past President of the board of the IAIA (2016-17) and current member of the Editorial Board for the Association’s Journal, Impact Assessment and Project Appraisal.
+Ana Maria is a Visiting Professor at the Faculty of Engineering, University of Strathclyde.
+She established SIAhub (an online platform for the social impact assessment community) and is co-author of the International Association for Impact Assessment’s Guidance (IAIA) for Social Impact Assessment.
+She is also a past President of the board of the IAIA (2016-17) and current member of the Editorial Board for the Association’s Journal, Impact Assessment and Project Appraisal.

 Victoria Collins